gitana/alpaca/README.md

-## Alpaca - Easy HTML5 Forms for jQuery ##
+## Alpaca - Easy Web Forms for jQuery ##

-Alpaca is a client-side forms engine which gives your application the ability to render elegant content entry and presentation forms with minimal development effort.
-Designed for rendering forms based on JSON data format, Alpaca can be easily embedded into or integrated with your application no matter what platform or device you are using.
+Alpaca is a plugin for jQuery, jQuery UI and jQuery Mobile that makes it easy to render beautiful HTML5 Web Forms for web and mobile applications.

-With comprehensive control library and out of the box support for validation, wizard, layout, templating, preview, internationalization etc., Alpaca is a full-blown forms service for your project.
-Built upon jQuery library, jQuery UI framework and jQuery Mobile framework, Alpaca can be easily extended for additional form controls and can work seamlessly with any jQuery UI compliant theme.
+Alpaca is built around JSON-Schema for expression of the form object model, types, properties, validation logic and constraints.
+It provides a comprehensive and extensible control library with support for wizards, layout, I18N and pluggable templating engines (like EJS and jQuery Templating).

-Alpaca is also part of Cloud CMS, a highly scalable clouded based platform for modeling, storing, retrieving and versioning content.
+Alpaca is an open-source, community-led project licensed under Apache 2.0.

 ### Resources